 A 19 November 2015 version that appeared on the web site Viral Covert relocated the hapless lottery winner’s residence to Canada:

 Justin Reiter from Alberta, Canada, died of medical complications after attempting to gold plate his own genitals to celebrate an astonishing $598,556 jackpot win … Justin started by painting his genitals with a lead-based paint, but quickly decided that a simple coloring wasn’t enough: he needed to take it to the next level, he needed the real gold.
 To complete the makeshift operation, Reiter used a professional automotive gold plater that he borrowed from a garage.
 Unfortunately in the twelve hours following the procedure, Justing encountered a series of health issues that ultimately led to his death.

-Both iterations featured the same image of a doctor purportedly involved with the fatal incident:
+Both versions featured the same image of a doctor purportedly involved with the fatal incident:

-A search using that image revealed that the photograph of the doctor was swiped from a 12 May 2012 article about a health scare in Tulsa; the physician was correctly identified in that story as "Dr. Michael Smith [of] St. John Health System ER.”
+All of this was just more fake news, however.
+An image search revealed that the photograph of the doctor was swiped from a 12 May 2012 article about a health scare in Tulsa, in which the physician was correctly identified ias “Dr. Michael Smith [of] St. John Health System ER.”
 Similarly, the purported testicle-gilding lottery winner was in fact Polish rapper Popek: